WatForm/aldb/README.md

 The Alloy Analyzer is able to generate counterexamples when inconsistencies are found during model checking.
 The counterexample is specified as an XML file, and then loaded into ALDB for exploration.

 Use the `trace <filename>` command to load the counterexample into ALDB.
-There is no need to provide a configuration.
 Now it is possible to incrementally explore the counterexample states using the usual ALDB functions.

 Note that the original Alloy model from which the counterexample was generated need not be provided.
 If it is not, ALDB is unable to find alternate states or step beyond the final state of the counterexample.